 The only problem with this spot is the crowds, but don't let that put you off, if you get there early enough or some time in the middle of the day, you can have waves of your lives shared with only a few people.

 • Best surfed on mid/low tides.
 On BIG swells for outside corner to work, it will need to be high/mid (be careful on exit if surfed at high tide, if you miss the cave your paddling round to Padang)

 Padang Padang is quite possibly the best barrel pumping machine on the island.
 The real Padang only starts to work with a big 6ft+ NE swell, although you can surf 'baby Padang' which is a direct paddle out from the beach.

 The main peak is around the cliffs to the left through a sketchy channel.

 Don't surf this place unless you know what you are doing because it can get super shallow and even suck dry in places.

-The wave itself is incredible, a sharp takeoff into multiple barrel sections, equal a world class left that can produce up to 5 second + tube rides if our good enough.
+The wave itself is incredible, a sharp takeoff into multiple barrel sections, equal a world-class left that can produce up to 5 seconds + tube rides if your good enough.

-If you want swell information for all the spots in Bali then head over to http://magicseaweed.com/Bali-Lombok-Surf-Forecast/55/.
+If you want swell information for all the spots in Bali then click here.